ai4scmed/ai4scmed.github.io/_wps/wp4.md

 ---

-- Investigate the multiscale heterogeneity of tumors
+- Development of dynamical computational and mathematical multiscale models
 - Interacting scales, from molecules to tissue, the cell being at the center stage
-- Model the dynamics of spatial interactions that shape the hetereogeneities of GoT
+- Modeling the multiscale dynamics of spatial interactions shaping heterogeneity of gonadotroph tumors
+- Investigate multiscale mechanisms underlying ovarian development and their changes all along reproductive lifespan
+- In silico testing of novel treatments in a patient-centered manner